 *[Editor’s notes: Question has been raised concerning the suitability of this frequency band for detect sense-and-avoid radar in this frequency range for which RR No. 4.10 applies.
 It is noted that a draft new report is under consideration by the WP 5B to analyse the suitability of the existing allocation for detect sense-and-avoid system]

+[USA note: As stated in recognizing a) this draft new report/handbook is intended to replace current in force Report ITU-R M.2204, which lists this band for ARNS airborne radar in section 4.1 Table 3.]

 3 Operational characteristics